experianplc/EDQCommerceCloudCartridge/documentation/EDQ Commerce Cloud Integration Manual.md

 ##  6\.
 Known Issues
 * Timeout connection issues can be experience due to a slow internet connection.
 If you don’t get an answer in the default time; you can try making the request again.

+##  7\.
+Failover and recovery
+* If the unicorn/pegasus libraries connection fails the store will continue with it's normal workflow; this issue may be caused due a non valid token or slow internet connection.